olofer/wasmem/README.md

 # wasmem

 ## Summary
 Run two-dimensional finite-difference time-domain electromagnetic simulations directly in the browser.
 Interact with the simulation using keyboard and mouse actions.
+At this time, the simulator is limited to $\mathrm{TM}^z$ polarization and visualizes the $z$-component of the electric field: $E_z(x,y)$.
+The $x$ and $y$ components of the $B$ field are also part of the simulation state but not (yet) rasterized.
 The simulation is written in `C++`, compiled to `WASM`, and the application is orchestrated in `JS`.

 Run directly in browser: https://raw.githack.com/olofer/wasmem/main/payload/index.html